Population: 89,360

 -A plethora of parks, plazas and quiet neighborhood housing

-Attractions: Villa Urquiza’s main attraction is the Teatro 25 de Mayo, which was built in the early 1900s, and is considered the “petit Colon.”
+Villa Urquiza’s main attraction is the Teatro 25 de Mayo, which was built in the early 1900s, and is considered the “petit Colon.”
 The famous tango singer Carlos Gardel performed there on several occasions, as have many world renowned theatrical groups.
 It is a remarkable theatre, known for its fine acoustics and world-class style and comfort.
 Teatro 25 de Mayo is located on Avenida Truivirato 4436.
-Phone: 11.4323.9400.

 Many old two-story houses still remain in Villa Urquiza.
 There are many quiet, tree-lined streets and wide avenues.
 There are also many plazas and playgrounds, the most famous being Plaza Echeverria, which is the center of the barrio’s festivities.
 In 1891, the archbishop of Buenos Aires authorized the construction of a temple for the neighborhood.
-Thus, the church Nuestra Senora del Carmen was built and is located on Avenida Truinvirato 4940.
+Thus, the church Nuestra Señora del Carmen was built and is located on Avenida Truinvirato 4940.